Probation Sentence for Key Witness in NJ Bridgegate Scandal

 Baroni and Kelly both testified that they had trusted Wildstein and had no knowledge the shutdown was a political move.
 Baroni, who had been friends with Wildstein, repeatedly testified that his biggest mistake was “trusting David Wildstein.”

 Wildstein had little love lost among others at the Port Authority, including Executive Director Pat Foye, who described him as “abusive and untrustworthy.”
-Foye also said that Wildstein—who made more than $150,000 a year as director of interstate capital at the agency, an essentially made-up position—was essentially untouchable while at the Port Authority, as only Christie could fire him.
+Foye also said that Wildstein — who made more than $150,000 a year as director of interstate capital at the agency, an essentially made-up position — was essentially untouchable while at the Port Authority, as only Christie could fire him.

 Indeed Wildstein famously stated he had a “one-constituent rule” while at the interstate agency: to serve his former high school classmate and political patron Christie.